LectureScribe Logo

 The best lecture notes app depends on your specific needs, budget, and learning style.
 Here's how to decide:

-Choose: Otter.ai or Notta
+Choose: Quizlet or LectureScribe

 For STEM Students